Geno2K/case-study-cyclistic/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

 For the scope of this case study, I am focused on just that first question.
-I will be looking into relevant data sets to identify patterns, develop profiles, and determine actionable insights that will help my team to come up with a marketing strategy to help convert more **casual riders** into **members**.
+I will be looking into relevant data sets to identify patterns, develop profiles, and determine actionable insights that will help my team devise a marketing strategy to convert more **casual riders** into **members**.

 ## Business Task: